 The stove is a welcome addition here.
 For the last week, I have been going to bed at 7pm under a mound of quilts, and fully clothed.
 My Peace-Corps-issued-four-bar-radiator was failing to make a dent in the cold and so in came the stove, ungainly, unglamorous, untidy but HOT.
 Last night I toasted my toes, stayed up late, and imagined cooking in the adorable little side oven that adjoins the furnace.
 I would blog about my cosy homestead and readers all over the world would marvel at my skills with windfall fruit and kindling.

 Now to light the fire: I couldn’t seem to find sticks quite as long and thin as those Aleta used last night.
 Never mind, surely a few of the smaller logs would do?
 I added a couple of handfuls of sawdust from a potato sackful I found by the chicken coop, and looked around for some paper.
 I got the petrol pistol I use to light the gas stove–no need to tangle with Armenian matches.
 Fifteen minutes went by and still the fire would not light.
 The sun set, and still the fire would not light.
 My teeth began to chatter, and still the fire would not light.
-I lit the oven, and put the apples in there.
+I lit the oven in the kitchen stove , and put the apples in there.
 I went to find Haykush and asked for help.

 Now I know why I couldn’t find the kindling.
 Haykush took half a dozen smallish logs and brought them into the garage.
 Standing each on its end on a trunk stump, she attacked them with a fearsome axe, splitting each in two.
 She used her left hand to hold the stick, and her right to wield the axe.
 I couldn’t look.